-- This case is about the International Finance Corporation and its wholly owned captive investment company, IFC-AMC, knowingly profiting from financing murder, violence, and dispossession. - 3.
-For more than six years, Defendants IFC and IFC-AMC have provided tens of millions of dollars in critical financing and support to the Dinant palm-oil company, then owned by the now-deceased Miguel Facussé Barjum.
-From their offices within the United States, they provided this ongoing flow of capital to Dinant, even though they have been repeatedly warned and otherwise knew that Dinant has conducted a decades-long and bloody land-grabbing campaign in the Bajo Aguán region of Honduras.
+- 2. This case is about the IFC Asset Management Company and the International Finance Corporation knowingly profiting from financing murder, violence, and dispossession. - 3.
+For more than six years, IFC and IFC-AMC, which by their own admission, are not separate organizations, have provided tens of millions of dollars in critical financing and support to the Dinant palm-oil company, then owned by the now-deceased Miguel Facussé Barjum.
+From their offices within the United States, they have provided this ongoing flow of capital to Dinant, even though they have been repeatedly warned and otherwise knew that Dinant has conducted a decades-long and bloody land-grabbing campaign in the Bajo Aguán region of Honduras.

 Moreover, IFC and IFC-AMC knew that, as part of that campaign, Dinant and its owner were and are using IFC and IFC-AMC's money to harass and murder poor farmers.
-IFC and IFC-AMC provide this funding even though IFC's own internal ombudsman has issued two scathing public audits finding that IFC and IFC-AMC's investments violated their internal rules and standards. - 4.
-But rather than limit their funding to Dinant, IFC and IFC-AMC have gone out of their way to ensure that Facussé and his Dinant companies were flush with cash and credit, even as Dinant
+IFC and IFC-AMC provides this funding even though IFC's own internal ombudsman has issued two scathing public audits finding that IFC and IFC-AMC's investments violated their internal rules and standards. - 4.
+But rather than limit their funding to Dinant, IFC and IFC-AMC have gone out of their way to ensure that Facussé and his Dinant companies were flush with cash and credit.
+They have not

-- engaged in violence to consolidate its hold over contested land. - 5.
+- only violated their own rules, they have also violated U.S. and Honduran law. - 5.
 Plaintiffs and their decedents are among the scores of farmers in the Bajo Aguán that have been shot, killed, and terrorized by Dinant and those working on its behalf.
 Most of these deaths have gone uninvestigated by Honduran authorities. - 6.
 Seven of the Plaintiffs are surviving family members of men killed by Dinant; three Plaintiffs were shot but fortunately survived; three more had their homes invaded by security forces acting on behalf of Dinant and were beaten or had family members threatened at gunpoint; one was kidnapped, bound, and threatened by Dinant's security forces.
 The Plaintiffs must remain anonymous because Dinant's violence and retaliation against its opponents continues to this day. - 7.
 All of the attacks against the Plaintiffs took place while the Plaintiffs were in their own homes or communities, or on their way to or from work.
 The purpose of these attacks was clear: